batumiraptorcount/spring-migration-paper/README.md

 # spring-migration-paper
-Code for the spring paper Tal et al.
+Code and data for the spring paper Tal et al.

 ## Additional data
+### Filtered count data
+The filtered count data used in the analysis scripts below can be found in the `data/Count data` directory.
+For both the spring and autumn seasons, `Annual-totals-per-distance-zone_FILTERED.csv` contains the annual totals, while `Daily-totals-per-distance-zone_FILTERED.csv` provides the daily totals.
+Before using these files, please consult the `Meta data.md` for explanations of each column.

 ### Count data analysis
 The script used to process data, create tables, and compare the significance of autumn and spring count data can be found in `1.
 BRC - Processing count data.R`.
 The code for visualizing the output from this processing step is in `2.
 BRC - Visualizing count data.R`.
 An overview of the additional non-raptor species counted (as reported in the supplements of Tal et al.) is provided in `3.
 BRC - Summarizing non-raptor count data.R`.